sinatra/sinatra/sinatra-contrib/ideas.md

 * Extend `sinatra-content-for` to support Liquid, Radius, Markaby, Nokogiri and Builder.
 At least the first two probably involve patching Tilt.

+* Rewrite of `sinatra-compass`?

+* Helpers for HTML escaping and such.